Graduate research students

 The Map for the PhD Student provides a visual overview of the key stages of candidature for research degrees.

 Make sure you familiarise yourself with the handbooks and guidelines that relate to your particular program.
 See also the information on Human Ethics Clearance and the Examination Process that relates specifically to Melbourne Graduate School of Education (MGSE) students.

 University resources for research students

-Download the monthly calendars to stay up-to-date with submission deadlines, upcoming seminars, available scholarships and admission dates.
+Download the 2018 MERI calendar to stay up-to-date with submission deadlines, upcoming seminars, available scholarships and admission dates.